Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Conclusion

 \section{Conclusion}

 In this paper, we consider a wireless network with a source and a destination in the presence of an eavesdropper where both the source and the destination are equipped with EH devices with limited battery and the destination has full-duplex jamming capability.
 We study the problem of joint transmit and jamming power allocation at the source and the destination, respectively, to maximize the long-term expected total transmitted secure bits until the network stops functioning.
 We formulate infinite-horizon Markov decision process problems for the joint optimization solutions.
 An optimal algorithm OJPA and a sub-optimal algorithm RSJPA are proposed using the PI algorithm in the RL framework.
 The results are compared with other sub-optimal algorithms, i.e., GA and NA.
 Computational complexities of the joint power allocation algorithms are provided.
 We observe that the proposed RSJPA algorithm achieves nearly optimal secrecy performance with significantly less computational complexity than the OJPA algorithm as it adopts a hybrid approach between the OJPA algorithm and the GA.
 When we compare the energy efficiency of the OJPA algorithm with two individual power allocation algorithms ITPA and IJPA, and all the sub-optimal joint power allocation algorithms RSJPA, GA, and NA, the OJPA performs the best.
 Hence, the OJPA algorithm not only provides the best secrecy performance, but also the most energy efficient.
+The secrecy performance of the OJPA algorithm is also compared with the GRLA and BI algorithms, where OJPA achieves the best performance.
 Furthermore, the RSJPA algorithm, though sub-optimal, can be a balanced choice between the computational complexity and secrecy performance for joint power allocation.
-It is observed that the RSJPA algorithm can reduce computational time by around 75 percent as compared to the OJPA algorithm.
+It is observed that the RSJPA algorithm with considering only $50$ percent of total number of states can reduce computational time by around $75$ percent as compared to the OJPA algorithm.